-After you have gained experience in the workplace and achieved chartered status through the Royal Institution of Naval Architects (RINA), you can begin to think about the direction you would like your career to take.
+After you have gained experience in the workplace and achieved chartered status through the RINA, you can begin to think about the direction you would like your career to take.

 Senior naval architects tend to develop specific technical skills or strong project-management experience, which can be used to further increase management responsibility, allowing you to eventually move into senior executive positions.